senchalabs/connect/docs/api.md

     -h, --help           Display help information
     --ENV VAL            Sets the given connect environment variable

+## Supported Environment Variables

+Currently the following environment variables may be set via the `--ENV VAL` catchall.
+For example we can alter the log format used via the command line with `connect --logFormat ":method :uri".

+Boolean values may use strings such as "yes", "no", "true", "false".

+  - logFormat
+  - dumpExceptions
+  - showErrorMessage
+  - showErrorStack
+  - methodOverrideKey
+  - sassRoot
+  - staticRoot

 ## Middleware

 Connect middleware is divided into two concepts.
 First we have _filters_ which perform an action and allow lower middleware to respond to the request, secondly we have _providers_ which are conceptual "end-points", responding to the request without continuing down the stack.